-The increase in revenue from contracts with customers and profit of the Consulting and Engineering Services (Antea Group) segment is the result of the Covid-19 pandemic in 2020 and is mainly generated in France and the United States.
+The increase in revenue from contracts with customers and profit of the Consulting and Engineering Services (Antea Group) segment is the result of the execution of the growth strategy.

-The Rail Infrastructure segment has realised a better operational result than in 2020 (increase in EBIT of €36.4 million) due to a good performance of Strukton Rail Italy.
+The Rail Infrastructure segment has realized a better operational result than in 2021 with an increase in EBIT of €8.9 million) due to an excellent performance of Strukton Rail Italy.

-The Civil Infrastructure segment had a difficult year similar to 2020 (increase in EBIT of €16.9 million, to €119.2 million negative) due to losses on, among others, the Hoofdstation Groningen project.
+The Civil Infrastructure segment had a difficult year similar to 2021 (increase in EBIT of €86.9 million) due to losses on, among others, the Hoofdstation Groningen project.

-The Technology and Buildings segment has realised a worse result than in 2020 (decrease in EBIT of €47.2 million).
-This is mainly due to a loss on the RIVM project.
+The Technology and buildings segment has realized a better result than in 2021 (increase in EBIT of $\leq$ 113.2 million).
+This is mainly due to the loss on the RIVM project which is mostly taken in 2021 and the gain on the sale of Worksphere in 2022.